 Lori and her husband, also a journalist, live in Indianapolis.
-They have three children (one son and two daughters), a delightful daughter-in-law, and a classy son-in-law.
-It is only by virtue of strong self-discipline that she has not dictated that this website be plastered with pictures of their four adorable grandbabies.
+They have three children (one son and two daughters), a delightful daughter-in-law, and two classy sons-in-law.
+It is only by virtue of strong self-discipline that she has not dictated that this website be plastered with pictures of their seven adorable grandchildren.

 and with Lori

 A. I finished two sequences at the University of Missouri School of Journalism – news-editorial writing and photojournalism.
 I worked as a shooter and enjoyed being on the street, hard news and feature assignments, but still wrote occasionally.
 I stayed home after we started our family and began writing even more.
 I landed a columnist spot with the Indianapolis Star and several years later my column was picked up for national distribution.

 Q. Is it true you were Poet of the Year?

 A. Yes, I was voted Poet of the Year by my classmates at Boone Elementary School in Kansas City, Missouri.
 On Mondays, students could read a poem they had written to the class.
 Often I was the only one who had written a poem, so the competition wasn’t terrible.
 The one poem I remember writing (about a trip to the zoo) ended like this . . .
 “There was a commotion in that cage like no other, because the cage contained my little brother.”

 Q. How did you respond when a producer from Roseanne Barr’s talk show, interviewing you as a possible guest, said, “I see in your bio that you have three teenagers?
 Wow, that must be your worst nightmare come true.”